cupy/cupy/docs/source/reference/difference.rst

 ----------

 Data type of CuPy arrays cannot be non-numeric like strings and objects.
+See :ref:`overview` for details.

 Array creation from Python objects
 ----------------------------------

-Currently, an array cannot be created from Python object containing CuPy array.
+Currently, :func:`cupy.array` or :func:`cupy.asarray` cannot create an array from Python object containing CuPy array (e.g., a list of CuPy arrays).
-For example, you cannot convert a list of CuPy arrays into CuPy array by :func:`cupy.array` or :func:`cupy.asarray`.
 Use :func:`cupy.stack` instead.

   >>> data_cpu = [np.arange(10), np.arange(10)]